 In addition, bailiffs are now banned from using physical force against the people they visit.
 They are also required to go through compulsory training before they begin to work.

 When bailiffs visit, they must:

-- Declare the purpose of their visit and for whom they are acting
+- State the reason for their visit and who they represent

 When bailiffs visit, they must not:

-- Force entry unless collecting a criminal fine, tax or to remove goods following a breach of controlled goods agreement
+- Force entry – unless they’re collecting a criminal fine, tax, or to remove goods following the breach of a controlled good agreement

 - Enter your home if the only person at home is aged 16 or under